dbader13/academic-kickstart/content/publication/2023-cfrb/index.md

 nodes seldom happen by chance and often represent duplicated entities or data processing errors.
 By definition, isomorphic nodes are topologically indistinguishable and can be problematic in graph ML tasks.
-The algorithm employs a parallel, “degreebounded” approach that fingerprints each node’s local properties through a hash, which constrains the search to nodes within hashdefined buckets, thus minimising the number of comparisons.
+The algorithm employs a parallel, “degree-bounded” approach that fingerprints each node’s local properties through a hash, which constrains the search to nodes within hash-defined buckets, thus minimising the number of comparisons.
 This method scales on graphs with billions of nodes and edges.
-Finally, we provide isomorphic node oddities identified in realworld data."
+Finally, we provide isomorphic node oddities identified in real-world data."

 # Summary.
 An optional shortened abstract.